UC Berkeley · California

 Who this school is for

 California families who should understand that Berkeley is overwhelmingly a need-based aid school.
-The Regents' and Chancellor's Scholarship is prestigious (~150+ new freshmen/year), but for high-income families the cash is just $2,500/year — the real value is priority enrollment, guaranteed housing, and faculty mentorship.
-Out-of-state families will find essentially no institutional merit to offset the ~$32,000 NRST.
+The Regents' and Chancellor's Scholarship is prestigious (~150+ new freshmen/year), but for high-income families the cash is just $2,500/year.
+The real value is priority enrollment, guaranteed housing, and faculty mentorship.
+Out-of-state families will find essentially no institutional merit to offset the ~$39,270 NRST for new students.

 Institutional merit aid tiers